astronomer/docs/software/install-airgapped.md

 Choose the template below that corresponds to your Kubernetes Platform and save it to a file named `values.yaml` in your platform-project directory.

 * Do not make any changes to this file until instructed to do so in later steps.
+* Ignore any instructions to run `helm upgrade` from external documents.
-* Do not apply this file with helm until instructed to do so in later steps.
+* Do not run `helm upgrade` or `upgrade.sh`) until instructed to do so in later steps of this document.

 :::tip